 You have probably seen ads for an event like the Spartan Hurry or the Warrior Dash.
 You know the ones where participants are covered in sand as they leap over fire pits.

 But what’s a Mud Run, anyhow?

 Even though there isn’t any sort of formal body which regulates the game, a mud run is a race/event where contestants have to complete a course that has many barriers for the racers to traverse.
 And as the name implies, usually at least one of those obstacles include mud.

 This is the basic idea, but there are a lot of variations on this idea.
 In such activities, competitors might wind up running 50 miles or more and the obstacles that they experience are really very challenging.
 Other mud runs are more crafted towards the average person who wishes to engage in a fitness goal or who’s searching for a fun weekend battle.
 Mud Runs like this are about 5 km with obstacles that many individuals can finish so long as they’re in good shape.

 Throughout the USA, there are over 500 obstacle course races each year, and countless participate each year.
-The most popular of the series is that the Warrior Dash, but more than 40 companies create similar events on a national level.
+The most popular of the series is that the Warrior Dash, but more than 40 companies create similar events on a wildlife nuisance removal service level.
 Some of those organizations have embraced themes for their own series, like the Hero Hurry, where all the obstacles resemble something a fireman would need to p (ie: climb ladders, slide down surveys ).

 With the exception of a couple of very aggressive races, contestants are free to go around any obstacles they might be unable to do.
 From the competitive races, a competitor who can’t do an obstacle might not be eligible for awards or might need to wait in a”penalty box” for a couple of minutes.